Shuubhhaammm/JavaScript-Learning/README.md

 # JavaScript-Learning
-This file compromise of JavaScript codes that I have learned.
+This file compromise of JavaScript codes that I have learned and learing.